About the Book

 The companion website will launch fully at publication, with ongoing commentary, an annotated bibliography, interactive tools, and resources for readers.

-*Publication details forthcoming. *
+Publication details forthcoming.
+Expected publication date Fall 2026

 Preface

-Part One: Hazard Identification
+Part One: Artificial Intelligence

 Introduction